postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 }
 ```

-Running this code in a console app:
+When the following code is run in a console application:

 ```c#
 namespace CreatingAspects.SimpleLogs